cmacma7/surveyMax/README.txt

 6. To deploy Android *****************************

+   The file path might hit the limit of windows 260 char limit, so we need to map the directory to S: subst S: C:\bn\git\surveyMax cd S:\android
+   .\gradlew.bat assembleRelease

    To generate the APK for device testing
 	cd android && gradlew assembleRelease
 	The output APK will under android\app\build\outputs\apk\release